mrkaye97/slackr/README.md

 devtools::install_github("mrkaye97/slackr")
 ```

+## Breaking Changes

+Version 2.0.0+ is updated to work with the new Slack API structure\!

-# Setup
+## Setup

 There are two ways of interfacing with `slackr` currently, that provide
-significantly different functionality.
+significantly different functionality:

+1. Creating a single-channel bot

-1. Using only a webook to send messages to a channel (i.e. creating a
+    Using only a webhook to send messages to a channel

-    single-channel bot)
+2. Creating a fully-functional multi-channel bot

-2. Creating a bot user to send messages to multiple channels, including
+    Creating a bot user to send messages to multiple channels, including
     plots, tables, files, etc. as well as deleting messages, reading the
-    channels in a workspace, etc. (i.e. creating a fully-functional
+    channels in a workspace, etc.
-    multi-channel bot)

 In most cases, we recommend `Option 1` above.
 This requires the fewest
 permissions and is the simplest to set up, and will allow basic